syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 # Adding SfTabView in Xamarin.Forms

-Add the required assembly references to the pcl and renderer projects as discussed in the Assembly deployment section.
+Add the required assembly references to the PCL and renderer projects as discussed in the Assembly deployment section.

-Import the control namespace as
+Import the control namespace as shown in the following code.

 {% tabs %}